 Ways to make it extra special include placing the fruit onto a cake stand, adding sprigs of mint and including a selection of fruit dip, such as my chocolate avocado dip.

-What is the best fruit for a fruit tray?
+What is the best fruit to use?

 It goes without saying that fresh seasonal fruit is best for your fruit tray.